cloud-elements/doc-builder/README.md

 #instructions
 =========
-1. By default, this application runs on port 9111.
+1. By default, doc-builder runs on port 9111.
 To change this port, modify the build.gradle file
-2. Run the web application:
+2. Run doc-builder:
 ```
 cd [doc-builder root]
 ```